harachoi/CS448-Project3/NOTES.md

 - can only use X-locks
 - obtain data items needed
 - build tree (how to build?)
-  - plan 1: random build
+  - plan 1: random build (does not work, how to search? currently implemented)
     - shuffle data item array D = {d1, d2, d3,...}
     - d1 is root
     - choose # children and add to d1